-When he was introduced on Stargate SG-1, Rodney McKay — prickly, whiny, and arrogant — continually got shown that he was not always right.
+- When he was introduced on Stargate SG-1, Rodney McKay — prickly, whiny, and arrogant — continually got shown that he was not always right.
 In Stargate Atlantis, he doesn't have to worry about being upstaged since Carter, the one person possibly smarter than him, is at least two galaxies over, so his brains, and considerable courage under pressure, have been critical in saving the day so many times that his friends and the rest of the Atlantis team is willing to accommodate him.
 And, of course, he's always willing to brag about how he is the smartest guy in the world at the drop of a hat.
-In on scene, his password consisted of 3 birth dates: Newton's, Einstein's and his, to which Sheppard mused "Never underestimate that man's ego."
+In one scene, his password consisted of three birth dates: Newton's, Einstein's and his, upon which Sheppard mused, "Never underestimate that man's ego."

 McKay: Hey, I'm Dr. Rodney McKay, all right?
 Difficult takes a few seconds; impossible, a few minutes.

 - Even Daniel Jackson could be considered that, at least in his own field.
 This is lampshaded by Colonel Martin Edwards in "Enemy Mine", after Daniel peacefully resolves the situation with a bunch of angry Unas.

 Martin Edwards: O'Neill was right about you.
 You are a pain in the ass… But well worth it.

 - Stargate Universe has its own example with Dr. Rush, although his insufferability is played much less for comedy than with McKay, and more to show that he's batshit nuts.
 For example, he's responsible for stranding the series' characters on the other side of the universe in the first place.
 (Ironically, now that they're there, he's the guy most able to help them with the Lost Technology they found there.)